 Whereas someone looking to create a digital course on Australian sheep herding may not do so well.
 I’m not saying you have to get into the weight loss or marketing business but getting into a business that is already in demand it will save you a ton of time since there are already people looking to buy.

 How to Fix this Issue: Whatever you’re side business is look for other people who are actively selling a product or service similar to yours.
 If you can’t find anyone selling what you have then it’s probably a clear sign that nobody wants it.

 Q4: What Are You Doing to Find New Buyers?

-One thing I often here from people is that they need to look into new way of finding people to buy their products or services.
+One thing I often hear from people is that they need to look into new ways of finding people to buy their products or services.

-This is where people often get caught up into the idea that all they have to do is run a few Facebook ads and that will solve all their problems.
+This is where people often get caught up in the idea that all they have to do is run a few Facebook ads and that will solve all their problems.